 October 28 is an official national holiday in Greece.
 This means that on Οχι Day, schools (but also companies, shops, and public services) are closed.
-Children commemorate Οχι Day at their school a day before.
-Weeks before the festivities, the children learn poems and songs and some also practice for the 28 October parade.
-Parents and pupils than gather and sing songs, present storytelling or watch a theatre play.
-My daughter has been part of her school choir since first grade and she sings special Οχι Day songs during this gathering.
-Last year, her class presented a play in which there was special emphasis on the role of the brave woman and their role in the war in Greece.
+Children commemorate Οχι Day at their school the day before.
+Weeks before the festivities, the children learn poems or songs, and some also practice for the 28 October parade.
+At some schools, parents and pupils gather together for songs or storytelling.
+In other schools, kids watch historic films.
+My daughter is part of the school choir, she sings special Οχι Day songs during this gathering.
+On another occasion, the class presented a play in which there was special emphasis on the role of the brave woman and their role in the war in Greece.

 On Οχι Day itself, children participate in parades all over Greece.
-Students, mostly from grade 4 and up, children from sports clubs and from the boy scouts march the streets of Greek cities and towns.
-The children wear their school uniform or club outfit and some dress up in traditional Greek clothing.
+Students, mostly from grade 4 and up, children from sports clubs, and from the boy scouts march the streets of Greek cities and towns.
+The children wear their school uniform or club outfit, and some dress up in traditional Greek clothing.
 They are accompanied by marching music while walking.
-The most important position in the parade is the flag bearer in front of each school representation.
-It is a big honor for the selected child to hold the Greek flag.
+A special role is for the flag bearer in front of each school representation.
+It is considered an honor for the selected child to hold the Greek flag.

 Celebrating Οχι Day in Greece

-During Οχι Day holiday you will also see military parades and union marches.
-Coastal towns prepare naval parades and waterfront celebrations.
-Streets will be decorated with national flags, and you will feel a real coloring of Greece and how locals are proud of their country.
+During Οχι Day holiday, you will also see military parades in Thessaloniki.
+Some coastal towns prepare naval parades and waterfront celebrations.
+Many streets will be decorated with national flags, and you will feel a real coloring of Greece and how locals are proud of their country.
 Note that during the celebrations, the streets can be busy or blocked, especially in Athens.
 Because this is a national holiday, most Athenian archeological sites and some museums are open and admission is free.
 There is a special Οχι Day ceremony at the Acropolis where you can see the Presidential Guard or Evzones.
-The Greek capital public transport operates as usual but as said before, there can be road delays due to the street parades.
+The Greek capital public transport operates as usual but, as said before, there can be road delays due to the street parades.
 Most restaurants and bars, especially in main tourist areas, will remain open.